egproxy/asm_notes/README.md

 `as code.s -o code.o`
 `ld code.o -o runexe`

+`main.c` & Makefile included is my test outputter.
+Running `make` or
+`make all` will produce assembly output

 You can also check the exit code of a program by running `echo $?`

 <3 GDB is love, GDB is life  <3